RECOMMENDED FAMILY TRIPS

 Have school age children?
 Find out which trips we recommend for families!

 Our recommended family trips are great opportunities for families with school age children to travel as a family, enjoy amazing hiking destinations, and to feel confident that what you’re embarking on is appropriate for your family.
 The main criteria we use to determine a good family trip are the ruggedness of the hiking, the weight of the backpacks (10-20 pounds), and flexibility with itineraries.
 (In general, we do not include backpacking trips here.
 Go to our Family Backpacking Trips page to see a list of those recommendations.)
 Active, strong children 12 and older can certainly enjoy additional trips, so these are merely suggestions.
 Finally, appropriateness of a trip is subjective and should be determined on a case by case basis by evaluating the nature and demands of the trip, and the fitness and experience of your family.

-Please note: we require children to be 12 years of age or older to join scheduled group trips; families with children younger than 12 are asked to book private trips, which have special family pricing.
+Please note: we require children to be 12 years of age or older to join scheduled group trips.
+Families with children younger than 12 are asked to book private trips, which have special family pricing.

 Feel free to give us a ring at 800-715-HIKE (4453) with any questions!